Categories of Adopters & How to Get Them to Adopt Your Product9 min read

 Early adopters are a slightly larger category.
 They amount to about 13.5% of users.

 In many ways, they are very similar to innovators.
-Just like them, they are fascinated by new products, and experimenting gives them a lot of excitement.
-They also have the financial resources to fuel their geekiness.
+They adopt new products early and are open to change, but are slightly more cautious.
+Early adopters also have the financial resources to fuel their geekiness.

 What is the early majority?